dmshanmugam/dmshanmugam.github.io/index.md

 > What new opportunities in health equity do large language models enable?
 (NEJM AI 2025)
 </ul>
 </div>
 Sometimes I describe my interests as "everything but model training".
-This is partially because I am impatient, but it is <ins>also</ins> because I believe the road from messy to clean data and the road from trained model to deployment raise important unanswered questions.
+This is because 1.
+I am impatient and 2.
+I believe the road from messy to clean data and the road from trained model to deployment raise important unanswered questions.

 <!-- If you are a student interested in collaborating on these topics, do reach out! -->